Brown Butter Banana Blondies (Chewy Banana Blondie Bars)

 You want golden brown with tiny brown specks.
 The smell will change too.
 It turns nutty, like toasted cookies.

-Take it off heat right away.
+Take it off the heat right away.
 Butter can burn fast at the end.

 Brown butter tip: